justmebob123/autonomy/DEPTH_62_EXAMINATION.md

 ### Critical Issues Documented (Need Fixes):
 5. ⚠️ CorrelationEngine unused - Initialized in coordinator but never called
+   - Integration point ready: StateManager.add_correlation()
+   - Should be called after RuntimeTester collects findings from all analyzers
+   - Would correlate config changes, code changes, errors, architecture issues
 6. ⚠️ Polytope metrics static - recursion_depth, dimensional_profile never updated
+   - BasePhase has dimensional_profile but it's never dynamically updated
+   - All dimensions hardcoded to 0.5 in __init__
+   - adapt_to_situation() exists but dimensional changes not persisted
 7. ⚠️ Polytope dimensions hardcoded - All set to 0.5, never dynamic
+   - Same as issue #6 - dimensions should reflect actual execution patterns

 ## Remaining: 96 Modules to Examine